Unmanned combat aerial vehicle: History

 Impressed by Israel's success, the US quickly acquired a number of UAVs, and its Hunter and Pioneer systems are direct derivatives of Israeli models.
 The first 'UAV war' was the first Persian Gulf War: according to a May 1991 Department of the Navy report: "At least one UAV was airborne at all times during Desert Storm."
 After the Persian Gulf War successfully demonstrated its utility, global militaries invested widely in the domestic development of combat UAVs.
 The first "kill" by an American UAV was on October 7, 2001, in Kandahar.

-In recent years, the U.S. has increased its use of drone strikes against targets in foreign countries and elsewhere as part of the War on Terror.
+Between 2004 to late 2012, the U.S. has increased its use of drone strikes against targets in Pakistan and elsewhere as part of the War on Terror.
 In January 2014, it was estimated that 2,400 people had died from U.S. drone strikes in five years.
 In June 2015, the total death toll of U.S. drone strikes was estimated to exceed 6,000.

-In 2020, Turkey became the first country to use UCAVs in a large, coordinated attack on a conventional battlefield when they attacked forces in Syria.
+In 2020, Turkey became the first country to use UCAVs in a large, coordinated attack on a conventional battlefield when it attacked forces in Syria.
 They were used to attack enemy positions, to provide cover for ground forces and to scout for artillery.
 Drones were used extensively in the 2020 Nagorno-Karabakh war between Azerbaijan and Armenia.
 Azerbaijan's use of cheaper Turkish TB2 drones was seen as crucial to their victory against the Armenian forces.
-Drones were also used extensively during the 2022 Russian invasion of Ukraine.
-Usage of drones offers a cost advantage: “People are taking small drones, like the ones you can buy at JB Hi-Fi for $2000, putting a grenade on them and flying them over a crowd or a tank and releasing the grenade.
-You can basically build a $3000 machine to destroy a $5 million piece of equipment that your enemy has.”

-A 2022 study that assessed the impact of UCAVs on warfare found that drones were highly vulnerable to air defenses and electronic warfare systems, and that drones could only be put to effective use if they had support from other force structure assets.
-The study concluded that UCAVs would not on their own have a revolutionizing impact on warfare.